-My paintings usually begin with a single subject, often an improvised figure, and then develop through the accumulation of further imagery gathered from fragments of dreams, memories and personal symbols.
-The act of painting and then over-painting creates a semi-chaotic collage which I eventually work into a pictorial coherence through the application of composition, colour and form.
-The layering of ideas and the layering of paint are guided by my subconscious, creating a dreamlike reality with open narrative.
+My paintings usually begin with a single subject, often an improvised figure, and develop through the accumulation of further imagery gathered from fragments of dreams, memories and personal symbols.
+The act of painting and over-painting multiple layers creates a semi-chaotic collage which I will eventually work into pictorial coherence through the application of composition, colour and form.
+The layering of ideas and the layering of paint are both guided by my subconscious, creating a dreamlike reality with an open narrative.